ARTbio/GalaxyKickStart/README.md

 # Requirements
-  * The remote machine Operating System must be a Ubuntu Trusty 64 bits (it might work on other Debian systems, untested).
+  * The target Operating System must be a Ubuntu Trusty 64 bits (it might work on other Debian systems, untested yet).
-  * The remote machine must have at least 4GB of RAM.
+  * The target instance must have at least 4GB of RAM.
-  * The remote machine user must have sudo rights.
+  * The target user must have sudo rights.
   * You need git and Ansible >= 1.8 (www.ansible.com) on the control machine on which you run the playbook.

 # Ansible Galaxy instance, tools and reference genomes